SidneyHollingsworth/kickstarter-analysis/README.md

 #### Overview of Analysis:

-To answer Louise's key questions and further, provide her with actionable insights she can use when designing future kickstarter campaigns, I used Excel to manipulate, visualize, and analyze provided data.
+To answer Louise's key questions and provide her with actionable insights she can use when designing future kickstarter campaigns, I used Excel to manipulate, visualize, and analyze provided data.

-- Prior to performing my analysis, I need to clean and manipulate the Excel file.
+Prior to performing my analysis, some data cleaning, manipulation, and filtering was needed.
+For example, [thing] needed to be converted to [b], a more manageble format.
+Further, Category had to be split into two into 'Parents Categorey' and 'Sub Category' via split text.
 The provided dataset included more information than needed.
-Lots of different types of campaigns.
-Best to filter data and analysis to Theater Parent Catergory and Play Sub Category.
+While data on many different types of kickstart campaigns were provided, to perform more relevant analysis for Louise's application,
 - First had to manipulate and filter data.
 Data manipulation included splitting text and time stamp conversion.

-- To best address Louise's key questions, I created two pivots then line charts for visualization to better identify trends
+- To best address Louise's key questions, I created two pivot charts to create a line chart visualization from each.

 ### Analysis of Outcomes Based on Launch Date